Victim Advocate Training Programs and Requirements

 Most victim advocates train by enrolling in a social work degree program, which requires a high school diploma or GED.
-In many positions, victim advocates need to be available at all hours of the day to provide support to victims in person or through the phone, and meeting with victims or victims' families may necessitate light travel.
+In many positions, victim advocates need to be available at all hours of the day to provide support in person or over the phone.
+Meetings with victims or victims' families may also necessitate light travel.
 The administrative and reporting duties of a victim advocate require basic word processing and spreadsheet skills.

 Victim advocates should have excellent communication and interpersonal skills to work with victims who may be under stress.
-They should have patience and compassion, and should be able to provide objective support and counseling services to victims of domestic abuse, substance abuse and other criminal activities.
+They should have patience and compassion, as well as the ability to provide objective support and counseling services to victims of domestic abuse, substance abuse and other criminal activities.

 Victim advocates are typically required to have a bachelor's degree in social work, though psychology and criminal justice degrees may also suffice.
 A social work degree program teaches students how to provide quality support services to victims and other individuals requiring assistance.